Does Lack of Sleep Hinder Muscle Growth or Performance?

 The body has a tougher time controlling the breakdown of protein during sleep.
 This is problematic for muscle growth because our bodies have to break down proteins into their constituent amino acids before they can recombine them to make new muscle tissue.
 Protein shakes are usually composed of protein in forms that are quickly and easily broken down, so downing one of them before bed can make this process a lot easier on the body.

-Think you have a coach clients in-person to make a difference?
+Think you have to coach clients in-person to make a difference?
 Not any more!
 ISSA has the fastest way to learn how to take your coaching business online!
 The Online Coaching Certification has everything you need to know to operate your fitness business online, from the comfort of your home.
 Launch your new career today!

 Click HERE to download this handout and share with your clients!